 Federal Eviction Moratorium on "Covered Properties"

-As of March 31, the Federal CARES Act (stimulus package) may have ended all Massachusetts late fees and nonpayment filings through July 25, and thereafter changed the notice period for nonpayment from 14 days to 30 days.
+The Federal CARES Act (stimulus package) ended all Massachusetts late fees and nonpayment filings through July 25, and thereafter changed the notice period for nonpayment from 14 days to 30 days for covered properties.

 The language appears to apply overbroadly to all properties that might "in any way" benefit from the existence of federal government involvement in the mortgage market, including most if not all residential and commercial mortgages.

 The language clearly forbids all notices and filings, rather than levies of execution (forced move-outs) for 120 days, and then enacts a 30 day notice period for nonpayment (overriding the Massachusetts 14 day notice).
-There is no visible exception for renters who continue to earn income through the crisis.
+There was no exception for renters who continued to earn income through the crisis.

 The federal eviction moratorium superseded the reasonable and nuanced Massachusetts court approach described below.
 We were still accepting filings in Massachusetts prior to it.
 We were hearing only emergency cases before April 21st, when the Massachusetts moratorium took effect.
 On January 20, 2021, President Joe Biden’s fist day in office, the CDC moratorium was extended to “at least March 31, 2021."
 On March 29, CDC Director Rochelle Walensky announced that the CDC eviction moratorium was again extended through June 30, 2021.